pawelzeja098/whisper-video-transcription/README.md

 # **Testing OpenAI Whisper for Video Transcription**

 ## **Project Overview**
 This project demonstrates how to use OpenAI's Whisper model to transcribe audio from video files into text.
-The workflow involves extracting audio from video using tools like `ffmpeg` and then leveraging Whisper's capabilities to generate accurate transcriptions.
+The workflow involves extracting audio from video using tools like `ffmpeg` and then leveraging Whisper's capabilities to generate transcriptions.

 ## **Getting Started**